fluent/fluentd-docs-gitbook/deployment/high-availability.md

 When log aggregators receive events from log forwarders, the events are first written into a disk buffer \(specified by `<buffer>`'s `path`\).
 After every `flush_interval`, the buffered data is uploaded to the cloud.

 This process is inherently robust against data loss.
-If a log aggregator's fluentd process dies then on its restart the data from the log forwarder is properly retransferred.
+If a log aggregator's fluentd process dies, then on its restart, the data from the log forwarder is properly retransferred.
 If the network between aggregators and the cloud breaks, the data transfer is automatically retried.

 However, possible message loss scenarios do exist: